logicallysynced/Chromatics/README.md

 ![Chromatics Logo](http://thejourneynetwork.net/chromatics/chromatics_black_md.png)

 Chromatics is a plugin for Advance Combat Tracker (ACT) which connects Final Fantasy XIV (and other ACT compatible games) with Razer Chroma & Logitech RGB devices.
-You can use this to make your keyboard, mouse, headset, etc. react to certain events, custom triggers, timers by creating visual alerts using the devices countless lighting options.
+You can use this to make your keyboard, mouse, headset, etc. react to events, custom triggers, timers & other in-game functions by creating visual alerts using the devices' countless lighting options.

 [Download Latest Version](https://github.com/roxaskeyheart/Chromatics/releases)